junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy reaches to grab Rory's hand, standing right next to him, holding him tightly.
 She looks at them, unfearful and determined.
 "I won't let them take him.
 That's what we got."

-Dean quickly glances at Cas, running right into his eyes, realizing Cas is looking him in the way exactly like Amy's eyes on Rory.
+Dean quickly glances at Cas, running right into his eyes, realizing Cas is looking at him in exactly the way Amy looks at Rory.
 He swallows hard, wetting his dry lips.
 His heart pounds hard in his chest.
-He remembers every single word he talked with Amy and Rory earlier that night, he just hopes he can have one damn minute to talk to Cas about it.
+He remembers every single word he talked with Amy and Rory earlier that night; he just hopes he can have one damn minute to talk to Cas about it.

 "You'll do the same, right, Cas?"
 He hears his voice ask hoarsely, desperate to make it sound like a joke.

-"Of course, Dean."
-Cas answers instantly.
+"Of course, Dean," Cas answers instantly.
 "I won't let them take you."

 That massive crashing voice outside the window hits again.
-Now not only the floor feels like shaking, the whole wall and building are shaking with it.
+Now, not only does the floor feel like shaking, but the whole wall and building are shaking with it.
 It's like the damn thing is quaking the earth.

 "Whatever that thing is, it sounds like it's getting closer," Rory says, clenching their hands tighter.